Michael Angelo Saltarelli: Priesthood

-Saltarelli was ordained to the priesthood for the Archdiocese of Newark by Archbishop Thomas Boland on May 28, 1960.
+Saltarelli was ordained to the priesthood at the Cathedral of the Sacred Heart in Newark for the Archdiocese of Newark by Archbishop Thomas Boland on May 28, 1960.
 Saltarelli first served as an associate pastor at Holy Family Parish in Nutley, New Jersey, from 1960 to 1977, earning a Master of Religious Studies degree from Manhattan College in New York City in 1975.
 He was then appointed as pastor of Our Lady of Assumption Parish in Bayonne, New Jersey, serving there until 1982.
 Saltarelli was then named executive director for pastoral services in the archdiocese.
 He was raised by the Vatican to the rank of honorary prelate in 1984.

 Saltarelli was named pastor of St. Catherine of Siena Parish in Cedar Grove, New Jersey, in June 1985, and vicar for priests in November 1987.
 He also served as dean of North Essex, Bayonne, and West Essex in New Jersey.
 He served two terms as a member of and one term as president of the Priests' Personnel Board, and was a member of the archdiocesan school board.